hyodae-seo/hyodaeseo.com/content/scoar/_index.md

 </tr>
 </table>

 The SCOAR framework has been applied across tropical-cyclone, atmospheric-river, coastal, offshore-wind, and tropical-Pacific research.
-See the [publication list](/pubs/) and [current projects](/projects/) for peer-reviewed results and ongoing applications.
+See the [publication](/pubs/) and [current projects](/projects/) for peer-reviewed results and ongoing applications.